Achilles and Patroclus: The Song of Achilles

 Madeline Miller's The Song of Achilles (2011) is a coming-of-age story told from Patroclus' point of view, showing the development of a loving and sexual relationship between Achilles and Patroclus.
 Miller wrote that her portrayal of the pair as lovers was inspired by ancient Greek and Roman literature.
 She shared her analysis of the Iliad's portrayal of the relationship:

 There is a lot of support for their relationship in the text of the Iliad itself, though Homer never makes it explicit.
 For me, the most compelling piece of evidence, aside from the depth of Achilles' grief, is how he grieves: Achilles refuses to burn Patroclus' body, insisting instead on keeping the corpse in his tent, where he constantly weeps and embraces it—despite the horrified reactions of those around him.
 That sense of physical devastation spoke deeply to me of a true and total intimacy between the two men.

+Hades

+In Supergiant Games' Hades (2020), Achilles and Patroclus are explicitly depicted as having been a romantic couple in life.
+With both men now dead, the protagonist has the option to help reunite them in the underworld through their interactions over the course of the game.

 Later interpretations

 Commentators from the Classical period interpreted the relationship through the lens of their own cultures, just as post-classical writers did.
-Middle Ages writers on the classical tradition often cast Achilles as heterosexual and having an exemplary platonic friendship with Patroclus.
+Middle Ages writers on the classical tradition often cast Achilles as heterosexual and having an exemplary chaste friendship with Patroclus.
 Medieval Christian writers deliberately suppressed the homoerotic nuances of the figure.

 Modern scholars have debated how the Iliad portrays the nature of Achilles' and Patroclus' relationship.
-Specific questions include whether the bond was homoerotic, included sexual intercourse, conformed to pederasty, and was a platonic friendship.
+Specific questions include whether the bond was homoerotic, included sexual intercourse, conformed to pederasty, or was a non-sexual friendship.
 Scholars have also debated whether some questions are even answerable, what types of evidence are appropriate, and what the norms and context of Homer's time would have been.